jmatsuba/testing-guide/README.md

 Access control points should be tested.

 ### Critical User Workflows
 While feature tests are typically slow.
 Good practice would be to write a couple feature tests to test the most critical user workflows.
-Such as user signup or
+Such as user signup or one or two of the main features of the application.

 ## General Resources